Staff Recognition Awards

 Eligibility

-The Staff Recognition Awards are open to full- or part-time College of Engineering staff members who have been with the College of Engineering more than two years as of November 1 of the nomination year.
+The Staff Recognition Awards are open to full- or part-time College of Engineering staff members who have been with the College of Engineering more than six months as of November 1 of the nomination year.

 The following are not eligible: